OscarGodson/jKey/README.md

-#jKey 1.0 Beta
+# jKey Beta 1.0

-##Key shortcuts made simple
+## Key shortcuts made simple

-Please, view the full docs at [oscargodson.com/labs/jkey](http://oscargodson.com/labs/jkey)

-###Why
-Easy.
-What key code is the `g` key?
-What about the `alt`?
-How do you check if `alt`, `shift`, and `a` are being pressed down at the same time?

-If you don't know these off the top of your head, jKey is probably right for you.

-###What
-jKey is a jQuery plugin written by Oscar Godson and Sebastian Nitu.
-It allows you to add key shortcuts to your web app _super_ easily.

-###Enough already, how?
-A simple example would be, if you wanted to add a key command to your app that alerts a user when they press `alt + a` you'd just do:

-    $(window).jkey('alt+a',function(){
-        console.log('You pressed alt+a!');
+### Examples

+#### Example 1 - Basic Usage

+Below is the most basic usage.
+Press the a key to give you an alert.
+Code below:

+    $(window).jkey('a',function(){
+    	jkey.log('You pressed the a key.');
     });

-It also supports multiple key commands that have the same functionality, for example:

-    $(window).jkey('s, alt+s',function(){
-        console.log('You pressed either s, or alt+s!');
+##### Example 1A - Selecting An Element

+jKey works with jQuery, so you can select any applicable element to set a key command to.
+Basically, any element that can be focused on such as an input or textarea can have a key command applied to it.
+Example:

+    $('input').jkey('i',function(){
+    	jkey.log('You pressed the i key inside of an input.');
     });

-It also allows you to get the keys pressed.
-This is useful if you have a command that fires off an event that is different, but very similar.
-For example, let's say you have a sliding panel that moves left or right based on the `left` or `right` key.
-The animation code and events fired are the same, but have an opposite direction.
-In this case, you could do:
+##### Example 1B - Comboing Anything!

+Unlike OS key shortcuts, jKey allows you to combo just about any key supported by jKey.
+For example:

+    $(window).jkey('y+u',function(){
+    	jkey.log('You pressed y and u!');
+    });

+Please see the key support section below to see what's supported by jKey.

+#### Example 2 - Key Combos

+    $(window).jkey('alt+d',function(){
+    	jkey.log('Congrats, you did a key combo: alt+d');
+    });

+##### Example 2A - Chaining Key Combos

+With jKey you can intuitively connect more than just two keys for a combo.
+For example:

+    $(window).jkey('alt+shift+s',function(){
+    	jkey.log('Congrats, you did a key combo: alt+shift+s');
+    });

+#### Example 3 - Multiple Selections

+You can also do multiple selections.
+You can select multiple keys just as you'd select multiple elements in CSS or jQuery.
+Useful for trying to catch user intent, e.g. doing w and up, so a user can move a character in a game forward with either key like many computer games.

+    $(window).jkey('w, up',function(){
+    	jkey.log('You pressed either w, or up!');
+    });

+#### Example 4 - Grabbing the Keys Pressed in the Callback

+Sometimes when working with key shortcuts you want to have similar, but different, events fire when certain keys are pressed.
+For example, you want to have a sliding animation happen when the user presses up or down.
+The funcationality is basically the same, speed, animation, tween, AJAX event maybe, etc. However, you're a good developer and you want to keep things [DRY]( http://en.wikipedia.org/wiki/Don't_repeat_yourself).
+Thanks to jKey this is simple:

     $(window).jkey('left, right',function(key){
+    	var direction;
-        if(key == 'left') {
+    	if(key == 'left'){
     		direction = 'left';
     	}
-        else {
+    	else{
     		direction = 'right';
     	}
-        console.log(direction);
+    	jkey.log(direction);
     });

-###Key Support
+#### Key Support

-- a-z
+*   a-z
-- 0-9
+*   0-9
-- F1-F12
+*   f1-f12
-- left, up, down, right
+*   left, down, up, right
-- shift, ctrl, control, alt, backspace, enter
-- Mac OS X: opt, option, cmd, command, delete _[1]_, return _[2]_
-- Not on all OSs: fn, function
+*   esc/escape, insert, delete, home, end, pgup/pageup, pgdn/pagedown, fn/function(3)
+*   ctrl/control, alt, shift, backspace/osxdelete(1), enter/return(2), super/windows, capslk/capslock, tab, space/spacebar
+*   `, ~, -, _, =, +, [, {, ], }, \, |, ;, :, ', ", ,, <, ., &gt, /, ?

-If we're missing something, let us know in the bug reporter on our Github page.
+If we're missing something, let us know in the bug reporter on our [Github page](https://github.com/OscarGodson/jKey).

-_[1]_ - This is the Mac version of the `backspace` button.
+(1) - This is the Mac version of the backspace button.
 Calling either should work across OSs.
-Yes, there is a `delete` key on normal western keyboards as well, we're still trying to figure out how to handle this...
+Due to conflicts with normal western keyboards, we went with "osxdelete".
+We suggest just using the backspace.

-_[2]_ - This is the Mac version of the `enter` key.
+(2) - This is the Mac version of the enter key.
 Calling either should work across OSs.

-_[3]_ - This will NOT work in Mac OS X. It does not send a key event to the browser.
+(3) - This will NOT work in Mac OS X. It does not send a key event to the browser.
 Silly Apple.

+#### Important Notes!

+##### Don't nest your key commands (for now)

+What we mean by this is, as of now, jKey can handle key commands like: alt + a and alt + shift + a in the same document, but when you go to do the 2nd one that includes shift, it'll run the 1st event as well.
+This is *most likely* not what you want.

+##### Special characters that have the share the same physical key, get the same key code

+For example, you can call : OR ;, [ OR {, etc. They are the same key to jKey.

+##### Function key will NOT work on Mac OS X

+There is nothing jKey can do about this.
+OS X doesn't send a key code back to the browser.
+Sorry!